Chapter 2 - Extraordinary Ability

 ---|---|

 The first step of the evidentiary review is limited to determining whether the evidence submitted with the petition meets the regulatory criteria.[13]
-The evidence must be comprised of either a one-time achievement (that is, a major, internationally recognized award) or at least three of the ten regulatory criteria.[14]
+The evidence must be comprised of either a one-time achievement (that is, a major, internationally recognized award) or at least three of the ten regulatory criteria or be comparable to at least three of the ten regulatory criteria.[14]
 The officer should apply a preponderance of the evidence standard when making this determination.

 For purposes of the first step of the analysis, officers should consider the quality and caliber of the evidence to determine whether a particular regulatory criterion has been met, to the extent the criterion has qualitative requirements.[15]
 Officers should not yet make a determination regarding whether or not the person is one of that small percentage who have risen to the very top of the field or if the person has sustained national or international acclaim.[16]